Hatteras Venture Partners

 Series C in 2015

-NuSirt Sciences, Inc. is a biotechnology company dedicated to developing innovative treatments for metabolic diseases related to over-nutrition, such as obesity and type 2 diabetes.
-The company has created a unique technology platform that combines natural compounds with pharmaceutical agents to activate sirtuin pathways, aiming to prevent and treat chronic conditions associated with aging.
-Its lead product, NS-0100, merges the natural compound leucine with a low dose of metformin, which is commonly used for managing early type 2 diabetes but often causes gastrointestinal side effects that limit patient tolerance.
-Currently, NuSirt is conducting Phase 2 clinical trials to determine the most effective dosage of NS-0100.
-The company has filed eleven patent applications, with two already issued, and has successfully completed several clinical and pre-clinical studies based on its proprietary technologies.
-Founded in 2007 and based in Nashville, Tennessee, NuSirt Sciences continues to focus on advancing solutions for chronic diseases, particularly those related to metabolic dysfunction.
+NuSirt Sciences, Inc. is a biotechnology company based in Nashville, Tennessee, that focuses on developing innovative products for metabolic diseases linked to over-nutrition, such as obesity and diabetes.
+Established in 2007, the company has created a technology platform that combines natural compounds with pharmaceutical agents to activate sirtuin pathways, aiming to prevent and treat chronic conditions associated with aging.
+Its flagship product, NS-0100, combines the natural compound leucine with a low dose of metformin to address type 2 diabetes, particularly for patients who experience gastrointestinal side effects from standard metformin treatment.
+NuSirt is currently conducting Phase 2 clinical trials to determine the optimal dosage of NS-0100.
+The company has filed eleven patent applications related to its technologies, with two patents already issued, and has successfully completed four clinical studies alongside various pre-clinical investigations.

 Spyryx Biosciences